W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals

 They do \textit{not} belong to the space of states $\Hil$.
-Thanks to these we can define Virasoro modules associated to the Vertex Algebra $\vir_+$.
-Namely for any such $\alpha\in\C^r$ let us introduce the graded vector space
+Still they define Virasoro modules associated to the vertex algebra $\vir_+$: for any such $\alpha\in\h$ let us introduce the graded vector space

-A consequence of Proposition~\ref{prop:Vir_prim} below is that for any $\alpha\in\C^r$ $\mc M_\alpha^+$ is a conformal module (in the sense of~\cite[Definition 5.1.9]{FBZ}) over $\vir_+$.
-In the usual terminology $\mc M_\alpha^+$ may be called a \textit{Feigin-Fuchs module}.
+A consequence of Proposition~\ref{prop:Vir_prim} below is that for any $\alpha\in\h$, $\mc M_\alpha^+$ is a conformal module over $\vir_+$ (it may also be called a \textit{Feigin-Fuchs module}) in the sense of~\cite[Definition 5.1.9]{FBZ}.
 It is \textit{not} a Heisenberg module: these are rather defined by setting